Dota-Explorer/Dota-Explorer/README.md

 My reality?
 To wind down my Dota activities due to starting a second job.

 My haters?
 I love you!
-Just remember that truth is only the servant of good, and the road to hell is paved with good intentions. | [Blocked Users](https://github.com/ValveSoftware/Dota2-Gameplay/issues/31233#issuecomment-4545610960)
+Just remember that truth is only the servant of good, and the road to hell is paved with good intentions.

 ##
 How many hours did I spend editing Liqupedia, compiling reports on Github, and what did I get in return?
 Not only are your matches completely unbalanced, but people who play terribly have the power to send others to LP and reduce their behavior scores for "[playing not good enough](https://github.com/ValveSoftware/Dota2-Gameplay/issues/32577)".